takoikatakotako/en.swiswiswift.com/content/post/2019-12-18/index.md

 +++
-title =  "SwiftUIでリストのセルをタップするとアラートが表示される方法"
-url = "2019-12-18"
-date = "2019-12-18"
-description = "SwiftUIでリストのセルをタップするとアラートが表示される方法"
-tags = [
+title =  "How to get an alert when you tap a cell in a list in SwiftUI" url = "2019-12-18" date = "2019-12-18" description = "How to get an alert when you tap a cell in a list in SwiftUI" tags = [
     "SwiftUI"
 ]